Shimanti/Shimanti.github.io/README.md

 # Shimanti.github.io
 Blackjack game from Claude AI

-Lots of trouble to get github pages to work
+Lots of trouble to get github pages to work.

+Why cant i get this to work?